369th Croatian Reinforced Infantry Regiment (Wehrmacht): Military Action on Eastern Front

 After the Second Battle of Kharkov, Colonel Markulj, Lieutenant Eduard Bakarec and six other regiment officers were awarded the Iron Cross First Class.
-A report dated 21 June 1942 states that Legion contained 113 officers, 7 military clerks, 625 NCOs, and 4,317 soldiers, as well as 2,902 horses.
+A report dated 21 June 1942 states that the Legion contained 113 officers, 7 military clerks, 625 NCOs, and 4,317 soldiers, as well as 2,902 horses.

-After participating in mopping-up operations in along the Don, the division rested briefly in September, and the regiment was re-organised after receiving some reinforcements.
+After participating in mopping-up operations in along the Don, the division rested briefly in September, and the regiment was reorganized after receiving reinforcements.

 Markulj was transferred back to Croatia and was temporarily replaced by Colonel Marko Mesić on 7 July 1942 and Lieutenant Colonel Ivan Babić who was finally replaced by Colonel Viktor Pavičić.

-At 'Proljet Kultura,' the regiment suffered 53 dead and 186 wounded in desperate hand-to-hand combat during the German attack on 27 July and subsequent overwhelming Soviet counterattack on 28 July.
-The worst recorded casualties before Stalingrad were 171 dead suffered in combat in various villages along the Samara River.
+At 'Proljet Kultura', the regiment suffered 53 deaths and 186 wounded combatants while in violent hand-to-hand combat during the German attack on 27 July and subsequent overwhelming Soviet counterattack on 28 July.
+The worst recorded casualties before Stalingrad were 171 deaths suffered in combat in various villages along the Samara River.
 Lt.
 Tomljenović, Lt.
 Tomislav Anić and Lt.
 Ivan Malički were killed in action during this period.

 On 24 September 1942, during a visit to the 6th Army headquarters, Pavelić decorated and promoted some soldiers of the regiment.
-Two days later, the 100th Light Infantry Division was committed to the Battle of Stalingrad.
+Two days later, the 100th Jäger Division was committed to the Battle of Stalingrad.

-From that date, the number of legionnaires was fast reducing to a reported total of 1,403 altogether by 21 October 1942.
-New fresh forces from Croatia were not added except for returns of sick and wounded and a few officers and staff.
+From that date, the number of legionnaires was reducing quickly, to a reported total of 1,403 altogether by 21 October 1942.
+New units from Croatia were not added except for returns of sick and wounded and a few officers and staff.
 A total of 22 (15%) officers were killed, 38 (26%) wounded, and 66 (45%) returned to Croatia from the original 147 Legion officers in total before fall.
 Only 20 officers, including Mesic, remained in Stalingrad and one is treated as MIA.

 Lt.
 Bakarec, who was the first Legion soldier ever to receive the Iron Cross 2nd class, was later wounded at Stalingrad and evacuated to Croatia, where he was killed on 5 July 1944.
-Col. and later NDH general Markulj was tried and executed in Belgrade in September 1945.
-Markulj was court-martialled and executed after his capture by the Allies, who extradited him to the Yugoslav army in summer 1945.
+Colonel and later NDH general Markulj was captured by the Allies, who extradited him to the Yugoslav army in summer 1945.
+Markulj was court-martialed, tried and executed in Belgrade in September 1945.